bismex/MetaBIN/README.md

 - (5) Person Search (CUHK-SYSU)
   - Create a directory called `CUHK-SYSU`
   - Download `CUHK-SYSU` from [link](https://github.com/ShuangLI59/person_search) and extract the files.
-  - Cropped images can be created by my matlab code `make_cropped_image.m`
+  - Cropped images can be created by my matlab code `make_cropped_image.m` (this code is included in the datasets folder)
   - The data structure should look like
   ```
   CUHK-SYSU/